 In lieu of disciplinary action the Arizona Physical Therapy Board may allow a physical therapist or PTA to actively participate in a board approved substance abuse recovery program if:

-- The Board finds that the physical therapist is impaired
+- The Board discovers the physical therapist is impaired.

-- The physical therapist has not been convicted of a felony relating to a controlled substance
+- The physical therapist doesn’t have a conviction of a felony relating to a controlled substance

 - The physical therapist enters into a written agreement with the Board for a restricted license and complies with all of the terms of the agreement

 Any licensee may request an appeal of an Arizona Physical Therapy Board disciplinary action.
 However, any Board appeal isn’t heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
 This Board oversees their own hearings.
 Furthermore, in some circumstances, a case is sent automatically to hearing.
 The hearing isn’t as formal as a trial, but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the the Board should rule one way or the other.
 A physical therapist’s attorney can cross examine witnesses and testify on his or her behalf.
 After the hearing the Board makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.